With summer winding down in Norton, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your equipment once you’ve cleaned it.
+Pick a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment